uhhhci/immersive-ngp/README.md

 * Integration with [MRTK 2.8](https://github.com/microsoft/MixedRealityToolkit-Unity) for building mixed reality applications with NERF.

-    --------------------------------- Upcoming  -----------------------------
+## Magic NeRF Lens

-    **The related paper is currently under review, the following source code will be published to this repo upon paper acceptance.**
+* Avaliable on the magic-nerf-lens feature branch

-* Checkout our [Magic NeRF Lens paper](https://arxiv.org/abs/2307.09860) to see how we merge a NeRF with a CAD model in VR for viewing large-scale scene with one-to-one real-world scale.
+* Checkout our [Magic NeRF Lens paper]( https://doi.org/10.3389/frvir.2024.1377245 ) to see how we merge a NeRF with a CAD model in VR for viewing large-scale scene with one-to-one real-world scale.

     <img src=".\images\basic-magic-nerf-lens.gif"
     alt="plugin-files.PNG"